Every business selling goods or services needs to get paid. Invoice plays a crucial part in getting paid.

-Unlike an everyday invoice that we receive from the nearby department store or a book store, commercial invoice also known as business invoice means a special invoice designed for documentation of any foreign trade such as shipment of machine parts from one country to another.
+Unlike an everyday invoice that we receive from the nearby department store or a book store, a commercial invoice also known as a business invoice means a special invoice designed for documentation of any foreign trade such as shipment of machine parts from one country to another.

 It is used for customs declaration when the product is crossing international borders.

-It includes the name and address of both the seller (sender) and the buyer (recipient), items being sold, the cost of items and the amount of tax payable.
+It includes the name and address of both the seller (sender) and the buyer (recipient), items being sold, the cost of items, and the amount of tax payable.

-Custom invoice comes with certain special attributes such as the carrier identification number, country of origin, harmonized code for each item, declaration that the invoice is authentic and the signature of the person in charge of the transaction.
+The custom invoice comes with certain special attributes such as the carrier identification number, country of origin, harmonized code for each item, declaration that the invoice is authentic and the signature of the person in charge of the transaction.
 It may also contain some special notes and comments.